bbilginerdem/alh/README.md

 # Other
 * In small screens, there is a gap in blogs white, something is overflowing
-* If mobile, then don't play video choose an image to show
 * Contact us part at the bottom of home page doesn't look the best, ask kiro to change it text and styling to make it similar to overall design of the website or maybe you can add something from reactbits.dev
 * Find best way to create a blog and rewrite it here
 * Add a blog
 * Solve SEO problems from gsc
+* If mobile, then don't play video choose an image to show (if real time results of vercel analytics still red)